archibate/vimrc/README-en.md

 - CentOS (thanks to @xxy-im)
 - Deepin (thanks to @zhangasia)

-If other Linux distro is used, the script will try to build fzf and ripgrep from source (slow).
+If other Linux distro is used, the script will try to build ripgrep from source (slow).

 ## How to Contribute